Decoding quantum information via the Petz recovery map: Entanglement transmission via the transpose channel method

-In this section we define the protocol of entanglement transmission and its associated capacity.
+In this section we define the protocols of \emph{quantum information transmission} and \emph{entanglement transmission} and the associated capacities.
 Suppose Alice and Bob are allowed to communicate via a quantum channel $\cN\colon \cB(\cH_{A}) \mapsto \cB(\cH_B)$, where $\cH_{A}$ denotes the Hilbert space of the system whose state Alice prepares as input to the channel, and $\cH_B$ denotes the Hilbert space of the output system of the channel that Bob receives.
-We consider the following information-processing scenario~\cite{DS05} in the one-shot setting.